giants415/RacingGame_Project0/README.md

 ###Future Improvements

-* Fixed stopping point when race ends
+* Fixed stopping point when race ends (Solved 8/29, thank you to Misha for the idea)
 * Reset button
 * Countdown timer to signal start of the game after user initiation
 * Background image of crowd in the stands